How To Do Single Arm Upright Row

 • Remember to breathe out when you work hard.

-• At the top of the movement, pause and squeeze the traps, and then lower the dumbbells slowly if you want to make the exercise more intense.
+• At the top of the movement, pause and squeeze the traps, and then lower the dumbbells slowly to make the exercise more intense.

 Leave a Comment